SSG-DRD-IOT/intel_retail_workshop/Video_Performance/media_sdk_decode_windows.md

         }
     }
 ```
- - Before we proceed to test the code let's try playing the sample using the **ffplay** utility using only the CPU.
-To do so open a **Command Prompt** window and **'cd'** to the **C:\Users\intel\Desktop\Retail\03-MediaSDK** directory.
-From there run the following command:
+Before we proceed to test the code, let's play the sample using the **ffplay** utility leveraging only the CPU.
+Since this utilty uses the CPU alone, You will notice that it struggles to decode the high bitrate stream fast enough to render at a smooth 30fps.
+- Open a **Command Prompt** window and **'cd'** to the **C:\Users\intel\Desktop\Retail\03-MediaSDK** directory.
+- Run the following command:
 ```
 ffplay.exe jellyfish-60-mbps-4k-uhd-hevc-10bit.h265
 ```
 > Use the **Esc** key to stop playback at any time.

- - You will notice the CPU alone is struggling to decode the high bitrate stream fast enough to render at a smooth 30fps.
-Go back to your **Visual Studio** window and **Build** the solution ensuring there are no errors.
-Then once again use the **Performance Profiler** to run the code.
-Note the **execution time** before closing the console window and check that the GPU was indeed used to decode the stream by checking the **CPU** and **GPU** utilisation graphs.
+ - In **Visual Studio**, **Build** the solution ensuring there are no errors.
+ - Use the **Performance Profiler** to run the code.
+ - Note the **execution time** before closing the console window
+ - Check that the GPU was indeed used to decode the stream by checking the **CPU** and **GPU** utilisation graphs.
 As you can see the GPU decoding performance comfortably fulfills the 30fps requirement for smooth playback.

 > If you missed some steps or didn't have time to finish the tutorial the completed code is available in the **msdk_decode_final** directory.